-RTÉ Player’s on-demand Culture collection, features an eclectic mix of documentaries and performances from the worlds of Music, Arts, Film & TV and Literature.
+RTÉ Player has launched a new on-demand Culture collection, featuring an eclectic mix of documentaries and performances from the worlds of Music, Arts, Film & TV and Literature.

 Each week, the RTÉ Player team suggest a ‘must-watch’ from the Culture collection.
-This week, the focus is on the ongoing collaboration between a trio of Ireland’s most distinguished musicians – Peadar Ó Riada, Martin Hayes and Caoimhín Ó Raghallaigh in Triúir.
+This week the focus is on Brent Pope: Inside Out.